santma/Vigenere-Cipher-Encoding/README.md

                             for i in range(0,len(position)):
                             encrypt.append((position[i] + K[i])%26)

         Now we have a list of numbers that correspond to the encrypted message.
-Now we convert this into a list of letters called 'ciphertext', which we convert back to a string called 'encrypted_message'.
-Note: I cannot remember why I put 'c + 97', but I'll edit when it comes to me.
+We convert this into a list of letters called 'ciphertext', which we convert back to a string called 'encrypted_message'.
+We are using the American Standard Code for Information Interchange (ASCII) to convert these numbers back to letters.
+This is why for each letter i we add 97.
+The alphabet in the ASCII code table starts at 97.
+You can check out the full ASCII table at www.ascii-code.com.

                            ciphertext = []
                            for i in encrypt: